varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 Varnish will not cache your data unless it's absolutely sure it is safe to do so.
-So, for you to understand how Varnish decides if and how to cache a page I'll guide you through a couple of tools that you will find useful.
+So, for you to understand how Varnish decides if and how to cache a page, I'll guide you through a couple of tools that you will find useful.

 Note that you need a tool to see what HTTP headers fly between you and the web server.
-If you have Varnish the easiest is to use varnishlog and varnishtop but sometimes a client-side tool makes sense.
+On the Varnish server, the easiest is to use varnishlog and varnishtop but sometimes a client-side tool makes sense.
 Here are the ones I use.

 Tool: varnishtop
 ~~~~~~~~~~~~~~~~